riyanswat/color-recognition-dataset/README.md

 # Color Recognition Dataset

-This repository contains a dataset for color recognition, specifically designed to train models that assist color-blind people.
-The dataset is organized into directories based on common colors, and each directory contains pictures that prominently feature the respective color.
+This repository contains a dataset for color recognition, specifically designed to train models that assist color-blind/color-agnosic people.
+The dataset is organized into directories based on common colors and each directory contains pictures that prominently feature the respective color.
+While I've scraped some data from DuckDuckGo using the duckduckgo_search module, I am in need of more high-quality images that prominently showcase the colors.
+I kindly request your contributions to help expand and improve this dataset.
+Your contributions will greatly benefit the development of models for color recognition.
+Thank you in advance for your support!

 ## Purpose

 The purpose of this dataset is to provide a comprehensive collection of images representing various colors.
-As someone who is color blind myself, I was inspired to create this dataset to train models that assist people with color vision deficiencies in perceiving and identifying colors more effectively.
+As someone who has color agnosia myself, I was inspired to create this dataset to train models that assist people with color vision deficiencies in perceiving and identifying colors more effectively.

 ## Dataset Structure

-The dataset follows a directory structure where each color has its own folder, and images relevant to that color are placed inside.
+The dataset follows a directory structure where each color has its own folder and images relevant to that color are placed inside.
 For example:
 - blue/
   - blue_car.jpg
   - blue_shirt.png